List of Twin Star Exorcists characters: Other characters

-A young girl in anime-only.
-She is intelligent and very enthusiastic towards Rokuro and Benio.
-Similar to Rokuro, Sae is found in Magano with no memory.
-Rokuro and the others bring her to Seika Dormitory.
-She travels with the Twin Stars on the pursuit to exterminate the Dragon Spot outburst.
-It's proven that Sae possesses strong abilities she could deflect Basara's attacks.
-Eventually, it is revealed that Sae came from a branch broken off from the Ame-no-mihashira, a gigantic tree barrier that separates Magano and the real world, and attained human form just like a tsukumogami, upsetting the balance between both realms, which is only restored when she returns to her former self, much to Rokuro and Benio's grief.
+She is a young girl appearing in the anime only.
+She is intelligent and very enthusiastic toward Rokuro and Benio.
+Like Rokuro, Sae is found in Magano with no memory of her past.
+Rokuro and the others bring her to the Seika Dormitory.
+She travels with the Twin Stars to exterminate the Dragon Spot outbreak.
+It is proven that Sae possesses strong abilities, including the ability to deflect Basara attacks.
+Eventually, it is revealed that Sae came from a branch of the Ame-no-mihashira, a gigantic tree barrier that separates Magano and the real world, and attained human form as a tsukumogami, upsetting the balance between both realms.
+The balance is restored when she returns to her former form, much to Rokuro and Benio's grief.
 She refers to Rokuro as "Papa", possibly due to his connection with Abe no Seimei.